adhiawad/gameWebsite_landingPage/README.md

 ---

-## 📬 Contact & Community
+## 📬 Contact

-If you have any questions or need support, feel free to reach out or join our community on Discord! 🚀
+If you have any questions or need support, feel free to reach out ! 🚀